rstemmer/musicdb/README.md

 # MusicDB

-MusicDB is a music manager with focus on remote access to your music using a WebUI an audio stream.
+MusicDB is a music manager with focus on remote access to your music using a WebUI to. manage an audio stream.
 The WebUI is more a presentation of your music than a database frontend.

-So, when you are listening to music, you do not work with software.
+So, when you are listening to your music, you do not work with software.
 Instead you explore your music collection.

 **For more details, a list of features and screenshots see the start page [rstemmer.github.io/musicdb/](https://rstemmer.github.io/musicdb/index.html).**